 This mountain property huddled in the shadow of the iconic Three Sisters is the new home for a prairie couple enamoured with life at altitude.
 Clean, uncluttered, room to clear their heads: driven by comfort and the need for an ordered lifestyle.
 Modern sensibilities prevail with dramatic touches of colour and bold textures.

-Tucked away in a adaptive reuse space in a former healthcare building, this salon transformation was one for the books.
+Tucked away in an adaptive space in a former healthcare building, this salon transformation was one for the books.
 Wanting to harness the personality of the salon owner and support her global brand (yes, global!)
-LBI’s brief was to coax out a more vibrant workspace for the owner and her clientele, execute with minimal disruption for the business (thank you COVID shut down) and take the worry of a complicated project away from a die-hard DIYer.
+LBI’s brief was to coax out a more vibrant workspace for the owner and her clientele, execute with minimal disruption for the business (thank you, COVID lockdown) and take the worry of a complicated project away from a die-hard DIYer.
 We all look more beautiful here.

 The culmination of a 3 year search for just the right locale, a 3 month intensive design process and a speedy 3 month build, LeAnne Bunnell Interiors is proud to call Seventy Seventy home.
 As one of the first coworking spaces not only in Calgary, but in Canada, the studio was conceived well before the global boom in coworking.
 Purpose built for designers, creatives and other women as a female focused space supporting women in business, the studio has been the world headquarters for designers, media companies and charities during the 8 years since opening its doors.